greg-raven/grus/_posts/2022-10-14-2-million-encounters-on-southern-border-this-year-secure-the-border.md

 It's not crazy to be concerned about the border.

-The record border surge has undermined Biden's goals for equity and conservation, and produced spikes in homelessness, a "glam migration" industry with an extensive Uber network, new national security risks and child labor exploitation.
+The record border surge has undermined Biden's goals for equity and conservation, and produced spikes in homelessness, a "glam migration" industry with an extensive Uber network, new national security risks, and child labor exploitation.

 Please work with your colleagues to implement sensible border controls, including: